Getting your Trinity Audio player ready...

 After I read the caption, Nate swiftly snatched the phone from my hands.

 “No way.
 Gene’s right.
 Holy effing shit, Billy.
-You have the number one ‘creative’ sex worker on campus seeking you out.”
+You have the number one ‘creative’ nude model on campus seeking you out.”

 Jammer nudged her way in to see the fuss.
 “Damn, Billy.
-She is fine.
-And look at the cute stuffed unicorns surrounding her.”
+You should be contacting this one yourself.
+Look… she’s got cute stuffed unicorns surrounding her.”

 Remember what I said about Nate being a troublemaker?
-At that moment, I had become the subject of his “Let’s get shit started.”
+At that moment, I had become the subject of his “Let’s get mayhem started.”

 “Don’t look at me like that, Billy.
-It’s not like I left the message in the comments.
-I’m one of her platinum members.
+I’m one of her webcam platinum members.
 It went straight to her private DMs.”

 “Sounds like you arranged a meetup more for you than for him.”